Should International Travelers Leave Their Phones At Home?

 The right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

 There's some wiggle room in there, but the intent seems clear.
-Searches should be limited to those accused of a crime, and must be authorized by a judge/m
+Searches should be limited to those accused of a crime, and must be authorized by a judge/magistrate that there is probable cause.

 Re: (Score:2)